 RESPONDING TO PUBLIC CHARGE

-In the past few months the Trump administration has been putting together a new policy that will impact the health and well-being of all immigrants.
+A new policy has been proposed that will impact the health and well-being of all immigrants.
 The policy is known as Public Charge.
 Below are a few critical details to know:

 - Protecting Immigrant Families FAQ page: https://protectingimmigrantfamilies.org/faqs/